Yash-Sajwan24/Expenses-React-App/README.md

-## Expenses Tracker
+# Expenses Tracker

-Personal finance management is an important part of people’s lives.
-However, everyone does not have the knowledge or time to manage their finances in a proper manner.
-And, even if a person has time and knowledge, they do not bother with tracking their expenses as they find it tedious and time-consuming.
-Now, you don’t have to worry about managing your expenses, as you can get access to an expense tracker that will help in the active management of your finances.
+Managing personal finances is a crucial aspect of one's life, yet often individuals lack the time or knowledge to do it effectively.
+Keeping track of expenses can be tedious and time-consuming, discouraging people from taking control of their financial well-being.
+Introducing the Expenses Tracker – a solution designed to streamline and simplify expense management, making it easier than ever to take charge of your finances.

+## Key Features

+The Expenses Tracker offers the following features to help you manage your expenses more efficiently:

+- **Expense Tracking**: Effortlessly record and monitor your expenses, categorizing them for better organization.
+- **Budget Management**: Set budgets for different categories and track your spending against these budgets.
+- **Visual Insights**: Gain insights into your spending habits through visualizations, making it easier to identify trends.

-## Video demo of the project
+## Video Demo

+For a visual overview of the Expenses Tracker, check out our demo video:

 https://user-images.githubusercontent.com/52412969/231761818-917926c3-8054-41f5-b3f9-47202ce6d3a7.mp4

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Follow these steps to set up and run the Expenses Tracker on your local machine for development and testing:

 ### Build and Run Locally